dhananjaysh18/NXOpen/Readme.md

 Prespective view is required

+Face edges option to select or not in json file

 Views I need: Front, top, bottom, back, right, left, front right side 45°, front left side 45°, front top side 45°, front bottom side 45° and isometric(camera position should be from front bottom cornor to up)